 Search our directory

-Former Parks & Recreation Commissioner Henry Stern--always a colorful character--wanted his good-bye party held at the National Museum of the American Indian.
+NEW YORK Former Parks & Recreation Commissioner Henry Stern--always a colorful character--wanted his good-bye party held at the National Museum of the American Indian.
 And he wanted his friend, caterer Mark Fahrer, to cater the event.

 So, in keeping with the theme of the venue (and the government agency paying for the event), Fahrer created a nature-inspired buffet table made for foraging.
 About 1,000 guests had to work for their dinner and found themselves picking mushrooms and other edibles out of the grass just as the Native Americans honored in the museum might have done a few hundred years ago.
 Fahrer used a layer of wheatgrass as his base on the table, then stuck mushroom caps on wooden skewers and placed them in clumps in the grass, along with quail, frog legs, mussels, clams, dandelion greens and sprigs of fresh herbs.